The Best Place to Live in Northern Arizona

 Property prices in Williams seem to be falling, as in June 2022, over 36% of properties in the area had price drops.

 Holbrook is a very pet friendly town, with a dog park, mobile vet, and pet spa.
-There’s also a lot of fine dining options in the area, including a wine emporium.
+There’s also several shopping centers and a lot of fine dining options in the area, including a wine emporium.

 The Petrified Forest National Park is known for its’ stunning views.
 The town also known for its’ vast history, with the Navajo County Historical Museum being a popular place to visit.